root-project/root/docbook/users-guide/Graphics.md

 For each of these you can select the component via the radio buttons.
 Each component can have the red, green and blue values for the component adjusted via the sliders.
-You can apply this adjustment to the shape itself, or to all shapes sharing a common ‘family’.
+You can apply this adjustment to the shape itself, or to all shapes sharing a common ‘family'.
 Shapes of the same family have external objects with the same **`TObject`** name string.
-You can also adjust the ‘Opacity’ and ‘Shine’ for the shapes materials via the sliders.
+You can also adjust the ‘Opacity' and ‘Shine' for the shapes materials via the sliders.

 #### Geometry

-Viewer Controls Pane ‘Geometry’ tab.
+Viewer Controls Pane ‘Geometry' tab.

 Review and modify the shapes X/Y/Z center and scaling factors via the edit boxes.
 Selection and editing of shapes is not available via the API